X2 Student Visa

 Submit physical documents to the Chinese Consulate

-When the status changes to "Passport to be Submitted," submit the following physical documents in person (no appointment needed), through a visa agency, or by entrusting someone to submit on your behalf.
+When the status changes to "Passport to be Submitted," submit the following physical documents in person (no appointment needed), through a visa agency, by entrusting someone to submit on your behalf, or by post.

 Basic Documents